-My practice is based on a belief that most people want to do better.
-Whether working with families or organizations, I focus on meeting people where they are and helping them get to a better place.
+My practice is based on my belief in the potential of humanity.
+We are capable of so much more than we realize, and my experience has taught me that people want to do better.
+Where we stumble is with the how.
+In my work with families or organizations, I focus on meeting people where they are and helping them get to a better place.
 No one enjoys living in conflict but it is easy to get stuck and not be able to see a way out.
 I have the training and skills to help clients get out of the muck of conflict and back on the road to their future.

 I envision a world that honors the dignity and inherent value of every person and where the resolution of conflict is restorative rather than retributive.